Least trimmed squares regression with missing values and cellwise outliers: Methodology

-The highest attainable breakdown value of cellLTS is thus $m^*/n$ which is roughly $1 - 1/\sqrt{2} \approx 29\%$.
 This is the first time a breakdown result was obtained for a \mbox{cellwise} robust regression method.
-We also have
+With the choice $h = [(n + \p + 1)/2]$ we attain the maximal breakdown value, which is about 50\%.
+However, unless the data is massively contaminated, the more typical choice for cellMCD and LTS is $h = 0.75n$.